 Since then I’ve written dozens of general interest articles that explore a wide range of topics including entrepreneurs, history, culture and travel.
 I’ve been an author on two scholarly articles dealing with American Indian youth and substance use, created a bibliography of American Indian transracial adoption (Adoption & Culture: The Interdisciplinary Journal of the Alliance for the Study of Adoption and Culture, Volume 4, pp. 122-126), and written a scholarly book about American Indian transracial adoption (Mixing Cultural Identities Through Transracial Adoption: Outcomes of the Indian Adoption Project (1958-1967)).
 I’m a blogger, a contributor (http://transracialeyes.com/) (http://gazillionvoices.com/) , and a lecturer.

-I’ve recently completed a memoir about the American Indian transracial adoption experience (In-Between: A Memoir of Transracial Adoption) and am working on a second memoir about events that not only changed my life, but my perspective on so many things I thought I knew, currently untitled.
+I’ve recently completed a memoir about the American Indian transracial adoption experience (In Between: Too white to be Indian, Too Indian to be white) and am working on a second memoir about events that not only changed my life, but my perspective on so many things I thought I knew, currently untitled.

 Therefore, I believe, writing is not just about communicating; it’s about exploring my world, our society, ourselves.
 It’s about examining how we exist and move within those circles and why our existence matters.
 What perspective do we bring to the table of life and why should we care?